The Historical Romance of Quebec City

 Horse-drawn carriages in front of the Quebec City Ministry of Finance.

-Horse-drawn carriages await passengers in front of the Ministry of Finance, just outside Château Frontenac’s private driveway.
+A relic of the past, horse-drawn carriages await passengers in front of the Ministry of Finance, just outside Château Frontenac’s private driveway.
+They have since been banned or disbanded in most Canadian cities.

 Exiting Château Frontenac through its front door and tunnel driveway placed us on Rue Saint Louis, in front of the Ministry of Finance and a little park where horse-drawn carriages line up.

-A five-minute walk brought us to the Old Quebec Funicular, a short railway that took us to the Lower Town.
-The $5 roundtrip fare is a bargain when you consider the other option, steep hills or steps such as the infamous “Breakneck Stairs.”
+A five-minute walk brought us to the Old Quebec Funicular, a short railway that took us from Upper Town to Lower Town.
+The roundtrip fare is a bargain when you consider the other option, steep hills or steps such as the infamous “Breakneck Stairs.”

 Quebec City Funicular